Removable singularities for nonlinear subequations

-For convex cone subequations $M$ themselves, a wide variety of strong removability results are obtained rather easily from the linear case using the Strong Bellman Principle [\ASPECTS], provided that $M$ is second-order complete.
-Some of these results are discussed in Section \LL.
+For convex cone subequations $M$ themselves, a wide variety of strong removability results are obtained rather easily from the linear case using the Strong Bellman Principle [\ASPECTS], provided that $M$ is ``second-order complete''.
+Using linear results from [\HP] (see also [\HAR], [\HPP]), some of these possiblities are discussed in Section \LL.
 None of them depend on the rest of the paper.
-One result is that every closed set $E$ of locally finite Hausdorff codimension-2 measure is removable for $M$-subharmonic functions which are locally bounded above across $E$.
+For example, we show that every closed set $E$ of locally finite Hausdorff codimension-2 measure is removable for $M$-subharmonic functions which are locally bounded above across $E$.
 Several other removable singularity results, which entail various combinations of ``growth'' and ``size'', are also given in Section \LL.

 Results in this paper were inspired by work of Caffarelli, Li and Nirenberg [\CLN].
 In Appendix A we present an alternate proof of one of their results.